 What does a Woodbrooke correspondent do?

-Correspondents can expect to receive information every few months in the form of leaflets, letters and brochures.
-By giving a few hours a year of your time in the following way, you can help Woodbrooke enrich your meeting:
+Correspondents receive information from Woodbrooke via email and post – such as newsletter and brochures – and pass this onto Friends.
+By giving a few hours a year of your time in the following way, you can help Woodbrooke enrich your meeting by:

-- Inform Friends at your meeting about courses which might be of interest to them or relevant to their given roles e.g. Financial Stewardship.
+- Informing Friends at your meeting about courses which might be of interest to them or relevant to their given roles e.g. Discernment, Spiritual Practice

 - Make those who need it aware of financial support that Woodbrooke and local meetings can offer.